dominikjenik/Payment-Tracker/README.md

 e. g.
 HKD -300 (USD -38.62) is invalid, use instead HKD -300 (USD 38.62)
 - max amount is 10^32 with 4 decimal places
 - for see examples of valid and invalid messages type "help"
+- for debug configuration use VM option -Dconfig.resource=debug.conf

 elaboration
 -----------